Arsenal 1–2 Manchester United (1999): Summary

 David Beckham scored an early goal for Manchester United, with Dennis Bergkamp equalising in the second half.
 Roy Keane, United's captain, received a second yellow card and was sent off for a bad tackle on Marc Overmars.
-After Phil Neville fouled Ray Parlour in the box, Arsenal were awarded a penalty.
-Bergkamp's shot was saved by Peter Schmeichel, taking the game to extra time, where Patrick Vieira gave the ball away to Ryan Giggs who scored a sensational solo goal, dribbling past five Arsenal players to give United a 2–1 lead and send them through to the 1999 FA Cup final.
+After Phil Neville fouled Ray Parlour in the box in injury time, Arsenal were awarded a penalty.
+Bergkamp's shot was saved by Peter Schmeichel, taking the game to extra time.
+During the second half of extra time, Patrick Vieira misplaced a pass which was intercepted by Ryan Giggs in his team's half of the pitch, who went on to score a sensational solo goal by dribbling past five Arsenal players to give United a 2–1 lead and send them through to the 1999 FA Cup final.